pgvalle/pgvalle/README.md

 - 👯 looking to collaborate on whatever cool project surrounded by nice people.
 - 🤔 looking for help on how to live.
 It's hard...
 - 💬 Ask me about whatever you feel like to ask.
 Let's have a nicetalk.
-- 📫 Wanna talk???
-Well...
-There's always the good old e-mail.
-And you can also contact me on discord.
-My hashtag is #3080.
+- 📫 Wanna talk??? 🤩
+  - e-mail: pgvalle.nogueira@gmail.com
+  - discord hashtag: #3080
 - ⚡ ~~Weird~~ Fun fact about me is that I like tabletop RPGs.

 ## ⚠️**TRADE OFFER**⚠️